jaywink/social-relay/README.md

 ### Ansible (Ubuntu)

 An Ansible role written for Ubuntu is provided in `ansible` directory.
-The role uses uWSGI and Apache to serve the app.
+The role uses PostgreSQL, uWSGI and Apache.
 It will run also the scheduled jobs and a worker.
 Everything is handled by upstart.

 Tested with Ubuntu 14.04 LTS.